bhallstein/Diatom/readme.md

     LuaObj myObj("file.lua", "a_table");

 - If the object is a table, the `descendants` map is populated recursively with the contents of the table.
-- If the object is a supported type,
+- If the object is a supported simple type, it is represented in the appropriate LuaObj property.

 ## Types & Values